Scaffolding isn’t hand-holding. It’s building the dang ladder.

 Use this to build content that supports memory, confidence, and growth.

-TL;DR: Scaffolding is structure, not softness
+TL;DR: Scaffolding is structure, not simplification

 Let your content do the lifting—so your Learners can do the climbing.